Last Updated on April 22, 2021

 However, these improvements are dependent on patients continuing to abstain from alcohol, and some complications can remain for the long term.
 If you’ve recovered, you should continue to have yourself checked regularly for liver cancer.
 And if you’ve developed any cirrhosis of the liver from hepatitis, that damage will be permanent.

 Can You Get Hepatitis B or C From Drinking Alcohol?

 Although all forms of hepatitis7 involve inflammation of the liver, hepatitis B and C are specifically caused by viruses, and not by drinking alcohol.
 The main risk factors for developing either hepatitis B or C involve exposure to blood, semen, or other infected body fluids.
 Alcoholic hepatitis has many of the same long-term consequences, but it is not the same illness, and it is not contagious.

 Can You Drink Alcohol When You Have Hepatitis B or C?

 Alcohol is believed to weaken the body’s ability to fight off the hepatitis C virus.
-The relationship between alcohol and hepatitis B9 is less well understood, but appears to be similar.
+The relationship between hepatitis B and alcohol9 is less well understood, but appears to be similar.
 With hepatitis B, moderate drinking may be less risky.
 In both cases, however, it’s best to avoid heavy drinking at all costs.

 If you have hepatitis B or C, check with your doctor about what amount of alcohol, if any, is safe.
-But your best bet is to avoid drinking altogether.
+But your safest bet is to avoid drinking altogether.

 Alcoholic Hepatitis vs. Cirrhosis

 Unfortunately, cirrhosis is on the rise, making it more important than ever to raise awareness of this condition.
-And since alcoholic hepatitis can lead to cirrhosis, this is another reason to be cautious about how much you drink, and how it is affecting your body.
+And since alcoholic hepatitis can lead to cirrhosis, the sooner you catch liver damage—and reduce your alcohol consumption—the better.